Oversize and overmass vehicles

 - Marion Road / Sir Donald Bradman Drive

 - East of Truro through to Accommodation Hill

-- Corner of Ryan Avenue and Gorge Road, Athelstone to Chain of Ponds
+- Gorge Road, between Ryan Avenue at Athelstone and Chain of Ponds

-- Victor Harbor Road, Mount Compass to intersection Victor Harbor Road / Welch Road, Hindmarsh Valley
+- Victor Harbor Road, between Mount Compass and Welch Road, Hindmarsh Valley

-- Port River Expressway / Magazine Road (for oversize loads using this area to undertake a u-turn)
+- Port River Expressway / Magazine Road at Dry Creek (to enable oversize vehicles to make a u-turn)

-- Goolwa Road, Mount Compass to the intersection of Goolwa Road / Alexandrina Road, Currency Creek.
+- Goolwa Road, between Mount Compass and Alexandrina Road, Currency Creek.

 Oversize and/or over mass notices and permits

-Operators and drivers of oversize and/or over mass heavy vehicles must comply with the specified notices available on the NHVR website.
+Operators of oversize and/or over mass heavy vehicles must comply with the specified Notices available on the National Heavy Vehicle Regulator's (NHVR) website.